 During his ordination in 1785, Marrant delivered an oral account of his life.
 This inspired William Aldridge, a white minister, to pen Marrant’s autobiography.
 A Narrative of the Lord’s Wonderful Dealings with John Marrant, a Black (1785) became an instant success and was reprinted across Britain, Ireland, and Canada.
 Marrant claimed full authorship of his account when he oversaw and enlarged his text for its fourth edition.

 Within this text, Marrant uses his experience of Cherokee captivity to mark his “birth” as a Methodist preacher and missionary.
 By describing how his prayers and sermons converted his captors, he turns the Indian captivity narrative on its head.
-The black captive obtained not only his freedom but also a position of spiritual authority among the Cherokees.
-This enabled him to be accepted, as a black man, among the white evangelical circles of Britain and North America.
+According to his text, the black captive obtained not only his freedom but also a position of spiritual authority among the Cherokees.
+This enabled him to be accepted, as a Black man, among the white evangelical circles of Britain and North America.